-The Centers for Medicare & Medicaid Services (CMS) has revised its Conditions of Participation (CoPs) to officially adopt the 2012 edition of NFPA 99: Health Care Facilities Code.
+In 2016 the Centers for Medicare & Medicaid Services (CMS) revised its Conditions of Participation (CoPs) to officially adopt the 2012 edition of NFPA 99: Health Care Facilities Code.
 NFPA 99 requires "wet procedure locations" to be provided with special protection against electric shock.
 Isolated Power Systems are the preferred method of achieving this protection where power interruption cannot be tolerated.
 NFPA 99 also clearly states that these systems are to be inspected regularly.

 How often should Isolated Power Panels be tested?